-Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581
+Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581 more information on rare species and natural communities, please see our fact sheets online at mass.gov/nhesp.

 This section lists all elements of BioMap2 Critical Natural Landscapes that fall entirely or partially within Pembroke.
 The elements listed here may not occur within the bounds of Pembroke.